Rimzath/My_Profile/README.md

-# My_Profile
+# My_Profile(simple portfolio)
-This is one of my second-year module activities related to HTML, CSS, and JavaScript.
+This is one of my second-year module activity to create a simple portfolio using HTML, CSS, and JavaScript.